‘Enough’: Celebrities react to deadly school shooting in Texas

 Late-night host Andy Cohen added: “What a f***ed up country this is.
 Take away women’s reproductive rights but give everybody a gun.
 What could go wrong.”

-The Late Late Show host James Corden also spoke out against gun laws in the US during a monologue after the recording of his show on Tuesday, saying: “I’m so deeply sad for the families of these children, the trauma of the survivors and for the future these kids will never see.
+The Late Late Show host James Corden also spoke out against gun laws in the US during a monologue after the recording of his show on Tuesday.

+He said: “I’m so deeply sad for the families of these children, the trauma of the survivors and for the future these kids will never see.
 It doesn’t make sense to me.
 It doesn’t reflect the country that I think America is, the America I have always admired.

 “You have a problem, you solve it.”